 FOUR PAWS is fighting to stop this cruelty.
-We are exposing the truth behind the angora industry and, through our Wear it Kind program, we are building a global movement of people who demand better for animals.
+We are exposing the truth behind the angora industry and, through our Wear it Kind programme, we are building a global movement of people who demand better for animals.

 We do more than point out the problem – we are part of the solution by engaging with designers, brands and retailers and supporting them to make vital changes to their supply chains, calling on companies to ban the use of Angora wool.

-Together we can make long-lasting change for the bunnies that suffer for Angora wool, and prevent the suffering of millions of animals used in fashion
+Together we can make long-lasting change for the bunnies that suffer for Angora wool, and prevent the suffering of millions of animals used in fashion.

 How can you help?

 - Take the Wear it Kind pledge and commit to never buying angora because there is simply no cruelty-free way to farm Angora rabbits.